amr-abdelhamid/refbook/manuscript/main.md

 In essence, web services (or just services), are components.
 They are physical, replaceable, provides clear interfaces, and easily substitutable.
 However, there is value in differentiating services from components.

 {icon=quote-left}
-G> “A service is similar to a component in that it's used by foreign applications.
+G> *“A service is similar to a component in that it's used by foreign applications.
 The main difference is that I expect a component to be used locally (think jar file, assembly, dll, or a source import).
-A service will be used remotely through some remote interface, either synchronous or asynchronous (eg web service, messaging system, RPC, or socket.)”[^fowler_article]
+A service will be used remotely through some remote interface, either synchronous or asynchronous (eg web service, messaging system, RPC, or socket.)”[^fowler_article]*
 G>
-G> – *Martin Fowler*
+G> \– - Martin Fowler

 [^fowler_article]: This quote is from Martin's article: [Inversion of Control Containers and the Dependency Injection pattern](https://www.martinfowler.com/articles/injection.html).
 For other interesting distinctions between components and services, please refer to Martin's famous article: [Microservices: a definition of this new architectural term](https://martinfowler.com/articles/microservices.html)